-Tremble Clefs Arizona is a non-profit 501 (c)(3) Charity
+TC AZ is a non-profit 501 (c)(3) Charity - AZ QCO Code 22218

 This clinically beneficial program provides vocal and movement exercises and generates new learning and comfortable challenges in a shared supportive environment.
-We meet on a weekly basis.
+Most groups meet on a weekly basis.

 Regular participation in our singing groups strengthens the vocal chords.
 Participation keeps members active and engaged, resulting in new-found energy.

 In 2019, Tremble Clefs Arizona received a community grant from the Parkinson's Foundation.
-The funds of the grant are earmarked for the establishment of two new Tremble Clefs in Maricopa County
+The funds of the grant are earmarked for the establishment of two new Tremble Clefs in Maricopa County.